Javadyakuza/TIP3-Docs/Deployments/External/TokenWallet.md

 Now lets write the scripts to deploy a Token Wallet using locklift .

 ::: info
-Before we start to write our scripts we need to make a file named `02-deploy-wallet.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `02-deploy-wallet.ts` in the `script` folder in the project root.
 :::

 Deploying the Token Wallet of an existing Token Root contract using the locklift tool can be achieved by utilizing the code sample provided below: